The ISCHEMIA-CKD Trial Results are Available!

-- Study Design: Randomized controlled trial
+- Trial Design: Randomized controlled trial

-- Intervention: Invasive (INV) vs. Conservative (CON).
+- Intervention: Invasive (INV) vs. Conservative (CON)

 - Primary Endpoint: Death or myocardial infarction

-- Length of Study: 7 years
+- Length of Trial: 7 years

-- Number of Patients: 777
+- Number of Patients Randomized: 777

 - Patient Populations: Patients with moderate to severe cardiac ischemia on stress testing and advanced CKD (eGFR < 30 or on dialysis)